eljojo/faircamp-fork/src/manual/topics/06 Concepts Explained.md

 permalink simply gets appended to the base url of a site to make up the full link that you can then share with your listeners.

+## What is a static site generator?

+Most websites we interact with on a daily basis are *dynamic*.
+If we liken a website to a book for the sake of metaphor, we could say that every time we look at a page, that page is written from scratch and then sent to us.
+Sending an already written page is an easy task that almost any server that you can rent for little money accomplishes. *Writing a page* however is complex, and it requires a great deal of technical expertise to find the right server for the task and upfront and continuous time investment to keep the server in a state where it writes pages the way it should.
+A *static* website then, is a site that is written once, ahead of time - a book whose writing you finish on your own computer already, that is then transfered to a server, whose sole responsibility then is to send it to everyone who wants to read it, an easy task that it will accomplish for you for a long, long time, practically without maintenance, as long as you pay your monthly server bill.
+A static site generator, lastly, is the tool, the program, you use to write the book.
+Faircamp is a static site generator, and the books it writes happen to be music websites.
+This has been a lot of metaphors, hopefully some light has been shed on the topic.